zio/zio/docs/datatypes/core/zio/error-management.md

 There are some issues with error handling using exceptions and `try`/`catch`/`finally` statement:

 1. **It lacks type safety on errors** — There is no way to know what errors can be thrown by looking the function signature.
 The only way to find out in which circumstance a method may throw an exception is to read and investigate its implementation.
-So the compiler cannot prevent us from type errors.
+So the compiler cannot prevent us from writing unsafe codes.
 It is also hard for a developer to read the documentation event through reading the documentation is not suffice as it may be obsolete, or it may don't reflect the exact exceptions.

 ```scala mdoc:invisible:reset